 What is a Cherished Plate?

-Cherished plates, also called dateless or elite number plates, are ones which were issued before 1963.
+Cherished plates, also called dateless, private, personalised or elite number plates, is the DVLA’s official terminology but very often is used to describe the more exclusive ones issued before 1963.

-They are called ‘cherished’ as these registrations have been around for a long time, some since 1903!
-Cherished plates have either remained in one family over the years, or on classic vehicles that have required a lot of love and attention over the years to remain road-worthy.
+Some have been in circulation for over 100 years!
+Cherished plates have frequently remained in one family over the years, or on classic vehicles that have required a lot of love and attention in their lifetime to remain road-worthy.

 One of the best examples of the cherished private number plate is the iconic A 1 car registration.